Anomalous Wave-Packet Dynamics in One-Dimensional Non-Hermitian Lattices

 The momentum distribution function $c_k(t)$ with $c_{k=k^*}(t)$ highlighted by the blue dashed line is shown in Fig.~\ref{fig2}(b1).
 One sees that $c_{k=k^*}(t)$ gradually increases and exceeds other $c_{k\ne k^*}(t)$ near $t_c\approx17$, and then dominate the evolution.
 Consequently, the wave packet jumps to the state with $k = k^*=\pi/2$, as shown in the real and momentum-space evolution in Figs.~\ref{fig2}(c1) and~\ref{fig2}(d1), respectively.

 Since the initial momentum distribution $\psi_k'(0)$ is related to the size of the lattice, the jump time $t_c$ depends on the size $N$.
 This is demonstrated in Figs.~\ref{fig2}(a2)-~\ref{fig2}(d2), where we show another case with $N=100$ and keep other parameters the same.
-In addition to the jump time, the position of NH jumps can also be identified (see SM\cite{supp}).
-It should be noted that the wave dynamics remains the same under both OBCs and PBCs, as the wave packet propagates in the bulk.
-Moreover, NH jumps can occur in NH lattices regardless of the presence of skin effects (see SM\cite{supp}).
-For multi-band lattices, NH jumps can occur between different bands (see Appendix A).
+In addition to the jump time, jump position can also be identified \cite{supp}.
+It should be noted that the wave dynamics remains the same under both OBCs and PBCs, as the wave packet propagates in the bulk. {The NH wave-packet jumps disappear when the lattice size is larger than $2\pi\sigma^2$.
+We also find that such NH wave-packet jumps occur in a wide range of NH lattices, not restricted to the ones with asymmetric couplings~\cite{supp}.} For multi-band lattices, {NH wave-packet jumps} can occur between different bands (see Appendix A).

-\textit{NH jumps close to the edge}---We now discuss that when the wave packet is close to the edge of the system under OBC, a different mechanism of NH jump can occur for the models which show the NH skin effect and have purely real spectra under OBC.
+\textit{{NH wave-packet jumps} close to the edge}---We now discuss that, { when a wave packet approaches the edge of a system exhibiting the skin effect and has a purely real spectrum under the OBC, NH wave-packet jumps can also occur, but with a different mechanism.}